Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space: Overforking

 \section{Overforking}

 We perform a minimal ablation to examine if additional layers of forking beyond layers 3, 7, and 13 would help model performance.
 In particular, we trained our 772M scale model for 25,000 steps with forking at layers 3, 7, and 11 only as well as extended into all layers $4n - 1$ (i.e., 16, 20, ...) thereafter.
+We find that forking more confers only a slight advantage to performance; we believe this is due to certain tokens with high cumulative scores early on in the model being dropped by hard top-k decisions later in the model, thus resulting in no gradients to update the early large cumulative scores.
+By implementing training time randomization and noise, this can be mitigated to improve deep forking performance.